-The Jungian Society for Scholarly Studies was founded in 2002 by a small group of dedicated scholars.
-Its purpose is to study, disseminate, and develop the works and theories of Carl Gustav Jung and the Post-Jungians.
+The Jungian Society for Scholarly Studies was founded in 2002 by an interdisciplinary group of academics seeking opportunities for scholarly discourse on analytical psychology, focusing on the research and theories of Carl Gustav Jung and the post- and neo-Jungians.

 Welcome to "Jungline" - a service that will help all of you to find out more about the "Collected Works".
 Though these works are still on their way to become the "Complete Works", the process of enhancing of what Jung said and wrote down is more than ever an ongoing enterprise.
 While the philemon-foundation is working out the "Complete Works", I would like to invite you to explore the Jung-Universe that is already existing in a digital format by sending me any request of what you are looking for.
 It might be a special word or a subject you are working on.
 I will start locating any matchings and then building up an overview upon the material.
 In the past, the majority of request had been successful and right to the point.
 It had saved a lot of research time for customers as well as time for typing quotations.
 So on their way back to you via email the quotations could be used immediately and easily!